 In her youth, Sandra spent five months every other year in Spain, where her father was from and her mother would homeschool her children up in the mountains.
 As for music, she says, “Mom was the foundation of my musical education.
 She was always singing and playing guitar and encouraging us to sing.
 She had a great record collection and constantly had the radio on, drilling us about who was playing and took us to concerts and musicals.”

-While they didn't have a piano, Sandra learned how to play using a piece of paper, and by the time she was given a Casio keyboard at age 10, she was ready.
+While they didn't have a piano, Sandra learned how to play using a hand drawn piano on a piece of paper, and by the time she was given a Casio keyboard at age 10, she was ready.
 She and her sister regularly performed for family and neighbours, and at age 11 were offered $100 to play three songs at the Contessa Ballroom in Toronto.
 She wrote her first original song in grade 6.